 Many Steam users are having an issue with their game.
-They get an error message telling them steam_api64.dll is missing or not found when they open their game.
+What happens is an error message pops up when they open their game on Steam that says:

 But don’t worry!
-The following are a few methods that have helped many other Steam users repair the missing file.
+The following are an explanation of the missing file and a few solutions that have helped many other Steam users restore the missing file.

 Fixes to try